Oliver's Cornwall

 Trewidden Garden

-Until recently the far west of Cornwall has been short of gardens, only Trengwainton and St. Michael's Mount rating a mention.
+Until recently the far west of Cornwall has been a bit short of gardens, only Trengwainton and St. Michael's Mount rating a mention.
 Now Trewidden (not to be confused with Trewithen) Trewoofe, Trewoofe Orchard and Chygurno are all open and enjoyable.
 Trewidden is not a new garden, only new to public opening.
-The Bolithos have been in this part of Cornwall since time immemorial, their garden has been around for long enough to have a magnolia named in its honour.
-A large and varied garden of lawns, spring shrubs, flowers, woodland, tree ferns and ponds, Trewidden is best known for its collection of over 300 varieties of camellias and for its superb magnolias, one of which is claimed to be the largest veitcheii in the British Isles - which is saying something if you have seen those at Caerhays.
+The Bolithos have been in this part of Cornwall since time immemorial, their garden - created by T. E. Bolitho in late Victorian times - has been around for long enough to have a magnolia named in its honour.
+A large and varied garden of lawns, spring shrubs, flowers, tree ferns, ponds and woodland, Trewidden is best known for its collection of over 300 varieties of camellias and for its superb magnolias, one of which is claimed to be the largest veitcheii in the British Isles - which is saying something if you have seen those at Caerhays.
 A multitude of waymarked paths wind around the garden, leading to a bluebell wood, a tree fern dell (magnificent Dicksonias), a rock garden, a pond garden and much more.
+Although the garden occupies only around 10 acres, somehow it seems much larger, thanks to the meandering nature of its paths.
 There is ample car parking and simple refreshments are available.

 Return to Top